QLee2112/Project-1---Spaceman-Sam/README.md

     1. Create a div with an ID of spaceship that displays a spaceship sprite in the center of the screen
 9. As a user, I want a lose condition to trigger if the goal word is not filled out after clicking 11 letters from the word bank
     1. Create a variable, guessCount, and add an event listener that add to its value whenever a letter with a value that isn't in the currentGoalWord is clicked
-    2. Create a while loop that displays a "Game Over" message in the messageBox when the value of guessCount queals 11
+    2. Create a while loop that displays a "Game Over" message in the messageBox when the value of guessCount equals 11
 10. As a user, I want a win confition to trigger if the goal word is filled out before clicking 11 letters from the word bank
     1. Create an if loop that displays the message "You Win!" in the messageBox if all letter values from the currentGoalWord have been selected and the guessCount value is less than 11
 11. As a user, I want to reset the bank of letters when 'play again' is clicked